btannady/projects/README.md

 Built the surveillance software for the Biometrics IoT Integration team, allowing devices to probe in real-time for elderly heart rate and accelerometer movement detection data wirelessly over Bluetooth LE signals.
 <br />
 <br />
-Researched and devised a proof of concept for integrating GATT server/client interactions into internal software.
+Researched and devised a proof of concept for integrating GATT server/client interactions into company's internal software.
 <br />
 Designed an API Pipeline that senses and handles biometric pulse readings to alert the 'PET' voice assistant AI of potential heart attack incidents before they escalate any further.
 <br />